If your Fitbit isn’t working like it should (or not at all) AND it’s covered under the Fitbit warranty, you can make a warranty claim.

 - Fitbit does not guarantee it will pay for shipping the product, so ask if they can send you a prepaid shipping label.
 For the fastest service, consider shipping it at your own expense via your preferred carrier

-- Send the Fitbit device to Fitbit in either its original packaging or packaging that protects the item from harm and damage during shipment.
+- Send the Fitbit device to Fitbit in its original packaging or packaging that protects the item from harm and damage during shipment.
 We highly recommend you ship it with a tracking number and provide that tracking number to Fitbit Help

 Once you submit a warranty claim, Fitbit will either repair or replace your device.